-With gun related accidents happening every day around the country, I sat down with Valencia Criminal Justice Institute's corrections coordinator Paul E. Rowe to talk about gun safety.
+With gun related accidents happening every day around the country, I sat down with the corrections coordinator of the Valencia Criminal Justice Institute, Paul E. Rowe, to talk about gun safety.

 What are some of the institute's basic rules on safety while doing the firearms portion of the training?